 Throughout the CV-19 crisis we are committed to following the Bible in caring for the most vulnerable among us, medically, economically and socially.

-On Sunday mornings we meet to worship in the Fowler Memorial Building in person using careful protocols.
+On Sunday mornings we meet to worship in the Milford Arts Council in person using careful protocols.
 We also use Zoom to allow those who need to be more careful to participate as fully as possible in worship.
 For more information on our in-person service follow this link.
 For more information on our Zoom service follow this link.

 We meet on Thursday evening to check in, catch up, read Scripture, share and pray for each other.
 Please follow this link to participate in our prayer meeting (Meeting ID: 823 911 975).